Corporate Fundraising Ideas and Strategies to Make an Impact

 Walk-a-thons don’t have to happen in one day.
 Try something new…what about a walk-a-thon marathon where participants are challenged to walk a certain number of miles each week?
 It’s very easy to manage with peer-to-peer crowdfunding software, which manages event details and allows participants to track miles and donations.
 This type of event extends the duration of your fundraising campaign and provides additional benefits to participants prolonging their challenges and rewards.

 More Great Corporate Fundraising Event Ideas

 Here are five more proven ideas for reliably fun corporate and business fundraisers.

 Bike to Work Days or Weeks have become popular fundraising events in recent years.
 These biking events work especially well for companies where biking and outdoor activities are common.
 It’s also a great way to strengthen your brand positioning if you are a company that promotes health, fitness, and sustainable living.
 This type of event is very similar to a bike-a-thon event, however, it happens throughout the duration of a work week rather than one day.
 Participants collect pledges based on the total miles they will bike to and from work each day or donors can also choose to donate a set amount.

 Still looking for Corporate Fundraising Ideas?See 100+ Unique Fudnraising Ideas

 Motivating Your Team

-Make sure that staff and participants know WHY the money is being raised, so they know they are contributing to a worthy cause.
 Motivate your team extrinsically with enthusiasm and incentives.
-For large fundraisers, provide prizes for top-performing participants or teams who raise the most.
-Create a fundraising website where participants and sponsors can share photos, quotes, and your organization can post a fundraising thermometer to track current progress against goals.
-Comparing goals to current progress are great motivators.
+Provide prizes for top-performing participants or teams who raise the most.
+Create a fundraising website where participants and sponsors can share photos, quotes, and raise money.
+Your organization can post a fundraising thermometer to track current progress against goals.
+Comparing goals to current progress is a great motivator for fundraising participants.